 So what does this mean in the context of a Possession charge?
 It can become a crucially important weapon in the defense of this and other criminal accusations.
 Your rights in your home are very strong.
 There is a warrant requirement for police to search your home.
 The Supreme Court has ruled and reiterated that your rights in your home are the strongest rights, and that is why a warrant is required.
 Although, there are a few exceptions—such as consent, or hot pursuit.
 If an officer comes to your home and does not have a warrant, but you give that officer consent to search your home, and that consent is freely and voluntarily given, you cannot later argue that police didn’t have a warrant.
 It doesn’t work that way.

 Your rights in your car are unfortunately not as strong as they are in your home.
 Your Fourth Amendment rights inside your automobile have been cut away over the years.
 The Supreme Court has determined that police do not need a warrant to search your vehicle provided that they have probable cause.
-Probable Cause is not clearly defined, but it essentially means that there is a reasonable basis that a crime has been committed, but without an independent review by a neutral and detached judge like a warrant requires.
+Probable Cause is not clearly defined, but it essentially means that there is a a crime has probably occurred.
+But, without an independent review by a neutral and detached judge like a warrant requires.
 If you or a loved one is facing a Possession charge, call me and let’s discuss your case.
 I am happy to sit down with you and help you map out a strategy and build a defense.